 Monks decorating the stupa of Ruvanvelisaya Dagoba in Anuradhapura

-As we headed north towards the Jaffna Peninsula the rice paddies were a lush green and the coconut palms swayed gently in the breeze.
-But then we noticed the tree trunks were pock-marked with bullet holes and as we headed further along the road we passed many buildings and homes destroyed by bombs and tanks.
-The area may be peaceful now but the devastation wrought on it by almost 30 years of war is still very much in evidence.
+As we headed north towards the Jaffna Peninsula, the rice paddies were a lush green and the coconut palms swayed gently in the breeze.
+But then we noticed the tree trunks were pock-marked with bullet holes and as we headed further along the road, we passed many buildings and homes destroyed by bombs and tanks.
+The area may be peaceful now but the devastation wrought on it by almost thirty years of war is still very much in evidence.
 If it wasn’t for the visible proof in some areas of the city though, it would be hard to guess.
 The people are friendly and seem happy; just getting on with their lives.
 Despite the accusations of atrocities, one thing seems to stand out and that is that people here just want to move on and up.
-We also met a few Sri Lankans who had moved overseas (many to Canada and the US as well as the UK) who were visiting for the first time in almost 30 years.
+We also met a few Sri Lankans who had moved overseas (many to Canada and the US as well as the UK) who were visiting for the first time in almost thirty years.

 Evidence of the war in Jaffna – many family homes lie in ruins

-The colourful streets of Jaffna, a city re-building itself following the war
+The colourful streets of Jaffna, a city rebuilding itself following the war

 A typical Jaffna meal with more of a South India influence

-So enough of the food for now and on with the journey….
-Jaffna was an interesting place to visit even though there aren’t a long list of “must see” sites to tick off.
+So enough of the food for now and on with the journey… Jaffna was an interesting place to visit even though there aren’t a long list of “must-see” sites to tick off.
 The centre of the town appears just like any other South Asia city – busy with markets, transport and people going about their business.
 Most of the centre has been rebuilt with the exception of the fort which had been standing since the Dutch built it in 1680.
 Allegedly it was the best fort in Asia from an architectural point of view but sadly it was destroyed completely by the Tamil Tigers during the recent war.
-Currently there is a massive renovation project underway so it will no doubt be one of the sightseeing highlights of the future.
+Currently, there is a massive renovation project underway so it will no doubt be one of the sightseeing highlights of the future.

 Away from the downtown area, Jaffna has a very different feel to it – quiet, leafy suburbs which are very pleasant to wander through.
 Also in this area, there is much more evidence of the war and in many places buildings and homes still lie destroyed.
-Again people were very friendly but it’s a strange kind of tourism, voyeurism of a post-conflict zone.
+Again, people were very friendly but it’s a strange kind of tourism, almost voyeurism of a post-conflict zone.

-From Jaffna we hopped on another series of hot and sweaty buses and travelled to Trincomalee on the northern part of the east coast.
+From Jaffna, we hopped on another series of hot and sweaty buses and travelled to Trincomalee on the northern part of the east coast.
 This area was also heavily affected by the war but has opened up to tourists a bit quicker due to its unspoilt beaches and accessibility from some of the main historical sights.
 The town itself has a fort and a few temples to explore and plenty of friendly locals and tasty snacks.
 The beach town of Upaveli also has a Commonwealth War Graves cemetery.
-Like everyone that we have visited across the world it was impeccably and proudly maintained by a man who had inherited the job from his father.
+Like every war grave cemetery we have visited across the world, it was impeccably and proudly maintained by a man who had inherited the job from his father.
 He showed us files of records of the gravestones and photographs of a visit from Princess Anne many years ago.
 He had a lot of respect and enthusiasm for his role and was very proud to be doing it.
 The sightseeing done, like most tourists here, we were just happy to spend a couple of days on the beach relaxing under a couple of coconut palms.